 Louisa and I put our heads together to hopefully help you simplify things a bit, let go of things that are not essential and make more space for what is important for you.
 In the video below we talk about:

 Four common influences on co-parents.
-As you listen about those four common influences we invite to reflect on what is like for you.
+As you listen to those four common influences we invite to reflect on what is like for you.
 Are you comfortable with how things are or do you feel it could be better?

 A way to come back to the present moment and focus on what your child needs from you right now